Sleepness/UberFrontendValidationBundle/Resources/doc/index.md

 ```html
 {{ validation_init() }}
 ```

-If you want to configure some assets minifier and want to use it when get validation resources, you need to path argument into
+If you want to use some assets minifier to validation resources, you need to pass an argument into `validation_init()` function.
-`validation_init()` function.

 For now available: